+Net cash used in operating activities for the year ended December 31, 2019, was \$2.3 million as compared to net cash used in operating activities of \$4.0 million for the prior year.
+The Company's use of cash in 2019, and 2018, was primarily related to general and administrative, exploration, mine claim cost and environmental expenditures.
+The decrease resulted from a lower net loss due to lower operating expenses and a higher net source of cash from working capital.
 Net cash used in operating activities for the year ended December 31, 2018, was \$4.0 million as compared to net cash used in operating activities of \$6.5 million for the prior year.
 The Company's use of cash in 2018, and 2017, was primarily related to general and administrative, exploration, mine claim cost and environmental expenditures.
-The decrease resulted from a lower net loss due to lower operating expenses and a net lower use of working capital.
-Net cash used in operating activities for the year ended December 31, 2017, was \$6.5 million as compared to net cash used in operating activities of \$2.6 million for the prior year.
-The Company's use of cash in 2017, and 2016, was primarily related to general and administrative, exploration, mine claim cost and environmental expenditures.
-The increase in cash used in operations of \$3.9 million resulted from the loss of 2016 revenues due to the cessation of processing in December 2016, offset somewhat, by the net of lower operating and higher other expenses and higher net uses of working capital.
+The decrease in cash used in operating activities of \$6.5 million for the prior year.
+The Company's use of cash in 2018, and 2017, was primarily related to general and administrative, exploration, mine claim cost and environmental expenditures.
+The decrease in cash used in operations of \$2.5 million resulted due to lower operating expenses and a higher net source of cash from working capital.

-Net cash used by investing activities for the year ended December 31, 2018, was \$1.6 million substantially all for deposits on the purchase of land and water rights.
-Net cash provided by investing activities for the year ended December 31, 2017, was \$1.0 million, substantially all from the sale of land, water rights, and equipment sales.
-Net cash provided by investing activities for the year ended December 31, 2016, was \$2.6 million, primarily driven by proceeds from the sale of equipment of \$3.3 million offset by purchases of property for approximately \$0.7 million.
+Net cash provided by investing activities for the year ended December 31, 2019, was \$2.6 million, substantially all from \$5.9 million of payments on the purchase of Comstock Mining LLC by Tonogold, offset by \$2.4 million used for the purchase of properties, \$0.8 million for investment in MCU, and \$0.3 million for the investment in Sierra Springs Opportunity Fund.
+Net cash used in investing activities for the year ended December 31, 2018, was \$1.6 million, substantially all from purchases of property.
+Net cash provided by investing activities for the year ended December 31, 2017, was \$1.0 million, primarily driven by proceeds from the sale of equipment of \$1.1 million offset by purchases of property for approximately \$0.1 million.

-Net cash provided by financing activities for the year ended December 31, 2018, was \$4.1 million, primarily from net proceeds from the sale of common stock of \$4.2 million, proceeds from the Tonogold option fee of \$2.0 million, partially offset by principal payments on long term debt of approximately \$2.1 million.
-Net cash provided by financing activities for the year ended December 31, 2017, was \$7.4 million, primarily from net proceeds from the sale of common stock of \$7.1 million, proceeds from the Tonogold option fee of \$0.2 million, and net proceeds from long term debt refinancing of approximately \$0.1 million.
-Net cash used in financing activities for the year ended December 31, 2016, was \$1.4 million, resulting from net proceeds of \$3.9 million from the sale of common stock of \$5.3 million.
+Net cash provided by financing activities for the year ended December 31, 2019, was \$0.2 million, primarily from net proceeds from the sale of common stock of \$4.9 million, partially offset by principal payments on long term debt of approximately \$4.7 million.
+Net cash provided by financing activities for the year ended December 31, 2018, was \$4.1 million, primarily from net proceeds from the sale of common stock of \$4.2 million and \$2.0 million from the Tonogold option fee proceeds, offset by principal payments on long term debt of approximately \$2.1 million.
+Net cash provided by financing activities for the year ended December 31, 2017, was \$7.4 million, primarily from net proceeds from the sale of common stock of \$0.2 million, and net proceeds from long term debt refinancing of approximately \$0.1 million.